glenlovett/glenlovett.github.io/_posts/biking/2016-05-18-back-on-track.markdown

 I bought a large sub and some snacks at what I learned upon entering was an Amish Owned grocery store, and my bill came out to $6.66.
 Heh.
 Then I was at my destination, Junius Ponds Cabins and Campgrounds.
 It's an odd place.
 But very niceley maintained.
 Shame it's not the "real" camping I was looking for, which I imagine I'll get soon enough.

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160518_184712438.jpg)
-*My quiant campsite, featuring my shadow.
+*Quaint.
+My campsite, featuring my shadow.
 My tent has power via my solar panel.*

 Well that's it for now.
 Another family owned campground tomorrow, and then to Orchard Park the next day, where I meet up with the routes offered by my paper maps!
 Cya.